We are currently in normal operations.

 - In the event of Stages 1 and 2, students, staff and faculty should be prepared for these adjusted conditions, use fans if available and dress lightly.

-Stage 3: All cooling to targeted building fan systems serving non-critical areas will be turned off, but normal ventilation will continue in these spaces.
-As a health precaution and in accordance with the California Code of Regulation for Indoor Heat Illness Prevention (PDF), community members in impacted building spaces will be directed to either temporarily relocate or shift to remote work or learning (as authorized by and in accordance with Academic Senate Guidelines for Remote Instruction) as interior temperatures would be expected to exceed 82 degrees.
+Stage 3: All cooling to targeted building fan systems serving areas of buildings on the curtailment list will be turned off, but normal ventilation will continue in these spaces.
+As a health precaution and per the California Code of Regulations for Indoor Heat Illness Prevention, community members in impacted building spaces should consider temporarily relocating or shifting to remote work where feasible as interior temperatures are expected to exceed 82 degrees.
+Instructors have discretion to shift to temporary remote learning, in accordance with the Academic Senate’s Guidance to Departments for Authorizing Emergency Distance Instruction.

 For those employees who cannot temporarily relocate or shift to remote work or learning, onsite work may continue even if indoor temperatures exceed 82°F, provided that departments implement appropriate heat safety measures.
 These include allowing additional rest breaks, ensuring ready access to drinking water, and designating a cool down area maintained below 82°F. The area must be clearly identified with signage and communicated to staff.
 A nearby cooled space may be designated if the entire building lacks cooling.
 For more information on heat illness guidance, prevention strategies and reporting heat risks, visit the EH&S Heat Illness webpage.